Mouna Ragam: Plot

 Divya is a free-spirited college student from a conservative family in Madras.
-Her father Chandramouli has arranged for her marriage and tells Divya to come home early from college to meet Chandrakumar, the prospective groom.
-Unwilling to get married, and hoping Chandrakumar will reject her, she deliberately arrives home late, only to find him patiently waiting for her.
-She talks arrogantly to Chandrakumar to make him dislike her but, undeterred, he says that he likes her and agrees to the marriage.
-Divya initially refuses, but when her father has a heart attack her mother begs her to accept the proposal to aid his recovery.
-Succumbing to the pressure, Divya marries Chandrakumar, but they do not consummate their marriage.
+Her father Chandramouli has planned an arranged marriage for her and tells Divya to come home early from college to meet Chandrakumar, the prospective groom.
+Uninterested in marriage, she deliberately arrives home late, hoping Chandrakumar would have left, but finds him still patiently waiting.
+She gives various reasons to make him dislike her but, undeterred, he says that he likes her and agrees to the wedding.
+Divya initially refuses, but when her father has a heart attack, her mother begs her to accept the proposal to aid his recovery.
+Divya reluctantly marries Chandrakumar, but he sees how unwilling she is, and they do not consummate their marriage.

 Chandrakumar takes Divya to his house in Delhi, but she cannot accept him as her husband.
 When he asks her what she would like as a wedding gift, she says she wants a divorce, which shocks Chandrakumar.
-Some time later, Divya tells Chandrakumar about when she was in love with Manohar, whom she met as a college student.
-Manohar and his gang rob a politician's son.
-Divya reports Manohar to the police, and he is arrested.
-She later learns that the politician's son had run over a girl with his car, and Manohar stole the money to pay for the girl's medical treatment.
+Some time later, Divya tells Chandrakumar about when she was in love with Manohar, during her college days: Divya had Manohar arrested after witnessing him robbing a politician's son.
+She later learns that the politician's son had run over a girl with his car, and Manohar robbed him to pay for the girl's medical treatment.
 Feeling guilty, Divya bails him out.

-Manohar falls in love with Divya, and tries to win her love; although she initially rejects him, she eventually returns his feelings.
-Manohar is a member of a revolutionary group who plan to hold an illegal rally.
-Divya does not approve, and asks him not to attend; he agrees if she will marry him.
+When Manohar meets Divya again, he falls in love with her; although she initially rejects him, she eventually returns his feelings.
+Manohar is part of a revolutionary group that plans to hold an illegal rally.
+Divya disapproves, and asks him not to attend; he agrees on the condition that she marry him.
 On their wedding day, Manohar is falsely accused of participating in the rally and arrested.
-He escapes, and runs to the marriage registrar's office where Divya is waiting for him.
+He escapes and runs to the marriage registrar's office where Divya is waiting for him.
 A policeman accidentally shoots Manohar, and he dies in front of Divya.